 2020

 Due to the global pandemic, the RoboCup of 2020 got canceled.
-During this year the team focused on multiple other things instead: We made Robohub Eindhoven into an official foundation at the KVK.
-We worked on a digital twin of our competition robot Sui2 which we used to test the software when we didn’t have access to our physical robot.
+During this year the team focused on multiple other things instead: We made Robohub Eindhoven into an official foundation to have more control over finances and company relations.
+Furhtermore, we worked on a digital twin of our competition robot Sui2 which we used to test the software when we didn’t have access to our physical robot.

 2019